AtomicReact/AtomicReact/docs/AtomicClass.md

 # Atomic Class

 Atomic class is the core of AtomicReact.
-It render an Atom and bundle the files.
+It renders an Atom and bundles the files.

 ## Constructor